spring-epfl/synthetic_data_release/README.md

 Implementation of a privacy evaluation framework for synthetic data publishing

 # Attack models
-The module `attack_models` so far includes:
+The module `attack_models` so far includes

-- `MIAttackClassifier` is a privacy adversary that implements a generative model MIA, and can be used to evaluate the risk of linkability.
-Given a single synthetic dataset output by a generative model, this adversary produces a binary label that predicts whether a target record belongs to the model’s training set or not

-- `AttributeInferenceAttack` is a privacy adversary that learns to predict the value of an unknown sensitive attribute from a set of known attributes, and uses this knowledge to guess a target record’s sensitive value.
+A privacy adversary to test for privacy gain with respect to linkage attacks modelled as a membership inference attack `MIAAttackClassifier`.

+A simple attribute inference attack `AttributeInferenceAttack` that aims to infer a target's sensitive value given partial knowledge about the target record

 # Generative models
 The module `generative_models` so far includes:
 - `IndependentHistogramModel`: An independent histogram model adapted from [Data Responsibly's DataSynthesiser](https://github.com/DataResponsibly/DataSynthesizer)
 - `BayesianNetModel`: A generative model based on a Bayesian Network adapted from [Data Responsibly's DataSynthesiser](https://github.com/DataResponsibly/DataSynthesizer)
 - `GaussianMixtureModel`: A simple Gaussian Mixture model taken from the [sklearn library](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html)
 - `CTGAN`: A conditional tabular generative adversarial network that integrates the CTGAN model from [CTGAN](https://github.com/sdv-dev/CTGAN)
-- `PateGan`: ﻿A model that builds on the Private Aggregation of Teacher Ensembles (PATE) to achieve differential privacy for GANs adapted from [PateGan](https://bitbucket.org/mvdschaar/mlforhealthlabpub/src/82d7f91d46db54d256ff4fc920d513499ddd2ab8/alg/pategan/)
+- `PATE-GAN`: A differentially private generative adversarial network adapted from its original [implementation](https://bitbucket.org/mvdschaar/mlforhealthlabpub/src/82d7f91d46db54d256ff4fc920d513499ddd2ab8/alg/pategan/)

 # Setup
 ## Requirements
-The framework and its building blocks have been developed and tested on Python 3.6 and 3.7
+The framework and its building blocks have been developed and tested under Python 3.6 and 3.7

 We recommend to create a virtual environment for installing all dependencies and running the code
 ```